 Should you incorporate both powerlifting and running?
 Yes, if your goal is to increase overall health and fitness.
 However, if your goal is to maximize your strength and muscular growth, running may limit your ability to do so, as it may affect your muscle fiber composition, ability to recover, and increase the risk of overtraining compared to powerlifting alone.

 Although there are more considerations for implementing running and powerlifting together in a program, it can be done incorporated in a way that minimizes interference effects.
-In this article I will discuss the pros and cons to concurrent training, as well as provide sample training blocks for practical application.
+In this article, I will discuss the pros and cons of concurrent training, as well as provide sample training blocks for practical application.

 Can You Do Powerlifting And Running At The Same Time?

 Yes, you can do powerlifting and running at the same time, but it depends on how specific we need or want to be with our powerlifting training.